 Three additional findings deserve attention.
 First, loneliness was correlated negatively and moderately with belief in free will (r = −.27).
 This echoes previous findings showing that a stronger free will belief is linked with a heightened sense of belongingness (e.g., Moynihan et al., 2017).
 Second, participants’ level of anthropomorphism of technological gadgets in this investigation was nearly at the floor, with a mean of 0.63 and a standard deviation of 1.06 on a 0-to-6 scale.
-The relevant null findings might thus partially be attributed to the low variance in participants’ responses in the gadget anthropomorphism task.
+The relevant null findings might thus partially be attributed to the low variance in participants’ responses in the gadget anthropomorphism task (though because no descriptive statistics were reported in the original article, we could not assess how different the responses were between the studies).
 This low variance could be because as time has changed, the technological gadgets used in the original study do not appear advanced and are now commonplace, therefore evoking less effectance motivation.
 To overcome this limitation, we could use gadgets or technological products that are more up-to-date and people perceive they have less control over, such as (at the time of this writing) the humanoid robots produced by Boston Dynamics or artificial intelligence powered by large language models.

+While acknowledging that using the original gadgets—but not ones that reflect state-of-the-art technology—might have contributed to the replication failure, we emphasize that replicators often face a dilemma of updating original materials when those materials are assumed to be time-specific (Chandrashekar & Feldman, 2024): if replicators do not update the original study materials and fail to replicate the original finding, evaluators can argue that the materials were outdated and the decision not to update led to the failure; if replicators update the materials and still fail, evaluators can argue that the update was not appropriate and led to the failure (or that the study is no longer a replication).
+Both arguments are easy to make, and they can often be legitimate.
+However, when used to devalue replication studies, they suffer from strong hindsight and outcome biases (i.e., the replicators should have anticipated the consequence of their decisions to update/not update; Chen et al., 2021; successful replications are likely considered trivial regardless of update decisions), are often empirically untestable, and if used on a scale, hinder the development of a literature free of publication bias.
+We suggest evaluators refrain from evaluating single replication studies with these arguments, particularly when the outcomes are already known.
+Instead, it would be beneficial to take a meta-analytical view and study how these design factors systematically affect the evidence for a claim on a sufficiently large, bias-free literature (Cumming, 2014).
+This literature should welcome replications of all sorts.

 Finally, the different measures assumed to capture anthropomorphic tendency were correlated with each other at most only modestly, with the strongest being that between the anthropomorphic ratings of gadgets and belief in supernatural beings (r = .25).
 This raises the question of whether one can draw valid conclusions about the relationship between loneliness and anthropomorphic tendency based on any of these measures.